zorbyte/Spile/.github/README.md

 you can create a `custom_dictionary.json` file in the root directory to use custom words.
 To update it, make your changes to the `custom_dictionary.json` file and run `vr setup_dev` again.

+A note about the current state of the packet parser: The parser is currently written in TypeScript, this will change.
+The parser will be written in rust to take advantage of features such as macros and Rust's performance

 ## Credits